A father protocol for quantum broadcast channels: i.i.d version

 Note that including the $D$ subsystem is equivalent to allowing $\phi^{A_1 A_2 A'}$ to be a mixed state; we find this formulation more convenient for our purposes.

 \begin{proof} To get this rate region, we must apply the one-shot theorem to an i.i.d. state.
-The main challenge is that for an arbitrary i.i.d. state of the form ${\ket{\phi^{\mathcal{N}}}}^{A_1^{\otimes n} A_2^{\otimes n} B_1^{\otimes n} B_2^{\otimes n} D^{\otimes n} E^{\otimes n}} = U_{\mathcal{N}}^{\otimes n} (\ket{\phi}^{A_1 A_2 A' D})^{\otimes n}$, the $A_1^{\otimes n}$ and $A_2^{\otimes n}$ subsystems can be correlated, and to apply the one-shot theorem, it is crucial that $A_1^{\otimes n}$ and $A_2^{\otimes n}$ be maximally mixed and decoupled in order to play the roles of $R_1 \tilde{B}_1$ and $R_2 \tilde{B}_2$ respectively.
+The main challenge is that for an arbitrary i.i.d. state of the form $(\ket{\psi}^{A_1 A_2 B_1 B_2 D E})^{\otimes n} = U_{\mathcal{N}}^{\otimes n} (\ket{\phi}^{A_1 A_2 A' D})^{\otimes n}$, the $A_1^{n}$ and $A_2^{n}$ subsystems can be correlated, and to apply the one-shot theorem, it is crucial that $A_1^{n}$ and $A_2^{n}$ be maximally mixed and decoupled in order to play the roles of $R_1 \widetilde{B_1}$ and $R_2 \widetilde{B_2}$ respectively.
 (We use the term \emph{decoupled} to indicate that the density operator of a composite quantum system is the product of the reduced density operators of its component systems.
 The analogous notion in probability theory is independence.)

-We can remedy this situation by using the FQSW protocol to decouple $A_1^{\otimes n}$ and $A_2^{\otimes n}$.
-Whether we apply it to $A_1^{\otimes n}$ or to $A_2^{\otimes n}$, it will require us to remove $n[\frac{1}{2} I(A_1; A_2) + \delta]$ qubits, where $\delta > 0$ can be arbitrarily small (note that here, and throughout this proof, the mutual information is taken with respect to $\ket{\psi}$ as defined in the statement of the theorem).
-The removed qubits will play the role of $\hat{A}$ in the previous section.
-Suppose without loss of generality that we apply it to $A_1^{\otimes n}$ only.
+We can remedy this situation by using the FQSW protocol to decouple $A_1^{n}$ and $A_2^{n}$.
+Whether we apply it to $A_1^{n}$ or to $A_2^{n}$, it will require us to remove $n[\frac{1}{2} I(A_1; A_2) + \delta]$ qubits, where $\delta > 0$ can be arbitrarily small.
+(Note that here, and throughout this proof, the mutual information is taken with respect to $\ket{\psi}$ as defined in the statement of the theorem.)
+The removed qubits will play the role of $\breve{A}_1$ in the previous section and represent halves of EPR pairs generated with Bob 1 at the end of the protocol.
+Suppose without loss of generality that we apply FQSW to $A_1^{n}$ only.
 (This will correspond to one of the corner points of the region and therefore, by time-sharing, the entire region will be achievable.)
-Let $W_1^{A_1^{\otimes n} \rightarrow \bar{A}_1 \hat{A}_1}$ be a Schumacher compression unitary (meaning an operator that separates the typical and non-typical subspaces into distinct subsystems) composed with this FQSW unitary where $\bar{A}_1$ plays the role of the system that stays behind in FQSW, and $\hat{A}_1$ is the combination of the systems that are discarded in both the compression step and the FQSW step.
+Let $W_1^{A_1^{n} \rightarrow \bar{A}_1 \breve{A}_1 \widehat{A_1}}$ be a Schumacher compression isometry (meaning an operator that separates the typical and non-typical subspaces into distinct subsystems) composed with this FQSW unitary where $\bar{A}_1$ plays the role of the system that stays behind in FQSW, $\breve{A}_1$ is the system that is discarded in the FQSW step, and $\widehat{A_1}$ is the system that is discarded in the compression step.